October 3, 2019

 “ASASU has outlined a civically engaged student body as a top priority,” said Leveque.
 “Although ASU is one university spread among four physical campuses, the duty and shared responsibilities of these organizations is to educate students on their rights and to continue to help students form lifelong habits of social embeddedness through active participation in the community.”

 USG at ASU’s Tempe campus hosted a Civic Engagement Week Sept.
 21–27, 2019, to raise awareness regarding National Voter Registration Day and get students talking about voting.
-Since 16.8% of voting-aged ASU students are not registered to vote, USG is aims to increase those numbers for upcoming elections.
+Since 16.8% of voting-aged ASU students are not registered to vote, USG is aiming to increase those numbers for upcoming elections.

 In Leveque’s opinion, the lack of motivation to vote, the lack of education on the running candidates and limited time are three of the main factors that keep students from voting.
 However, USG is actively working to combat these factors with things like on-campus ballot centers and lunches with state senators during ASU Day at the state capitol.